 From the microscopic to the macroscopic, from individuals to their societies and the ecosystems that support them—the health of each depends on the health of all.
 Community Grants allows us to support individuals and organizations that are creating solutions and making real change in each of these areas.

-Grants range from $500 to $5,000 and will be awarded to projects that address one or more of our core content areas: 1) community education and food literacy, 2) increasing access to healthy, affordable food, 3) promoting sustainable and equitable food systems.
-Announcements for upcoming Requests for Proposals (RFPs) will be made via our website, newsletters and social media channels.
+Grants range from $500–5,000 and will be awarded to projects that address one or more of our core content areas: 1) community education and food literacy, 2) increasing access to healthy, affordable food, 3) promoting regenerative food systems.
+Announcements for upcoming Requests for Proposals (RFPs) will be made via our website, newsletters, and social media channels.
 Applications that include all proposal requirements and that align with the CNS mission are reviewed by the CNS staff and an advisory team.